lwang031/Helpful-Linux-Commnad/README.md

 ## 1. Quoting

-Bash has many special characters such as `* & ; | { ! < [ #`.
-(Sometimes the characters are not to be interpreted in
+Bash has many special characters such as `* & ; | { ! < [ #` (you see, all are special, don't think you know them).
- any special way, but just to be passed unmodified to some command.
 A commonly used example:

     find . -iname '*.conf'

-Notice the single quotes around "*.conf".
-What if I forgot those?
-Bash would interpret the *.conf as a glob expression and expand it to all files ending in .conf in the current directory.
-This could prevent find from looking for all .conf files in subdirectories, causing unexpected results.
+Notice the single quotes around `*.conf`.
+What would happen without it?
+Bash would interpret the `*.conf` as a glob expression and expand it to all files ending in `.conf` in the current directory. (we don't want this to happen!)
+This could prevent from looking for all `.conf` files in subdirectories.
 Remember: we should always quote anything that might contain special characters.

-Note: only single quotes prevent every character from being interpreted; double quotes still allow bash to interpret some characters.
-When working with variables, double quotes come in handy to prevent word splitting.
+It need to be known that only single quotes can prevent every character from being interpreted; double quotes still allow bash to interpret some characters.
+On the other hand, when working with variables, double quotes come in handy to prevent word splitting(it's useful!), which is often used in scripting.
-This is often used in scripting.
 An example:

     #!/bin/bash
     # This script renames a file to lowercase